Williamsburg, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Notable Buildings • Settlements & Settlers • Women.
 A significant historical year for this entry is 1736.

 Location.
 37° 16.253′ N, 76° 42.276′ W. Marker is in Williamsburg, Virginia.
-Marker is on West Duke of Gloucester Street, 0.1 miles east of South Nassau Street, on the right when traveling east.
+It is on West Duke of Gloucester Street 0.1 miles east of South Nassau Street, on the right when traveling east.
 This marker is located within Colonial Williamsburg.
 Touch for map.
 Marker is at or near this postal address: 306 W Duke of Gloucester St, Williamsburg VA 23185, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Durfey Shop —Reconstructed (a few steps from this marker); John Blair House (within shouting distance of this marker); Bryan House (within shouting distance of this marker); Taliaferro-Cole House (within shouting distance of this marker); African American Baptist Meetinghouse Exhibit (within shouting distance of this marker); Site of First Baptist Church (about 300 feet away, measured in a direct line); Taliaferro-Cole Shop (about 300 feet away); Hartwell Perry’s Tavern (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Durfey Shop Reconstructed (a few steps from this marker); John Blair House (within shouting distance of this marker); Bryan House (within shouting distance of this marker); Taliaferro-Cole House (within shouting distance of this marker); African American Baptist Meetinghouse Exhibit (within shouting distance of this marker); Site of First Baptist Church (about 300 feet away, measured in a direct line); Taliaferro-Cole Shop (about 300 feet away); Hartwell Perrys Tavern (about 400 feet away).
 Touch for a list and map of all markers in Williamsburg.

 Credits.
-This page was last revised on July 8, 2023.
+This page was last revised on October 21, 2024.
 It was originally submitted on June 29, 2023, by Brandon D Cross of Flagler Beach, Florida.
-This page has been viewed 77 times since then and 28 times this year.
+This page has been viewed 817 times since then and 98 times this year.
 Photos: 1, 2. submitted on June 29, 2023, by Brandon D Cross of Flagler Beach, Florida. • J. J. Prats was the editor who published this page.